 Is food available?

 Yes, there’s a food court where vendors sell a variety of scrumptious food.
-You can sit at the food court’s picnic tables to eat or you can take your lunch with you to the sites to hear the authors.
+You can sit at the food court’s picnic tables, or you can take your lunch with you to sites.
 Please help us minimize our footprint by putting all recyclables in the appropriate bins.

 Is alcohol available?